Session 13

 Last time, we learned the terms occurs bound and occurs free.
 A variable "is bound" or "occurs bound" in an expression if it refers to the formal parameter in an expression that contains it.
 A variable reference "is free" or "occurs free" in an expression if it occurs but is not bound.

-To write code that implements these definitions, though, we need more formal definitions of occurs free and occurs bound.
+To write code that implements these definitions, though, it would be helpful if we had more formal definitions of occurs free and occurs bound.
 Because our language definition is inductive, we can give these terms inductive definitions, too.

 First, occurs bound: